tkow/jquery_custom_drop_down_list/README.md

 # jquery_custom_drop_down_list
-This js file enables you to use drop down lists with options restrected  singleton choise.
+This jQuery plugin enables you to use drop down lists with options restrected with singleton choise.
 # Usage

 ```javascript